 Visit the Trussell Trust's website to find your nearest food bank at www.trusselltrust.org/map (opens in new tab) by entering your postcode or nearest town.
 If you are unable to travel to your local food bank due to transport costs, you can call them and check if they can deliver your food parcel.

-FairShare is a charity which uses food that would otherwise be wasted at the manufacturing end of the chain and gives it away to the homeless and poor.
-Donors include Sainsbury’s and Nestle.
-They were just one of the organisations that saw a demand in food packages following the MPs vote against free school meals for children during the half-term holidays last year.
+FairShare is a charity that uses food that would otherwise be wasted at the manufacturing end of the chain and gives it away to the homeless and poor.
+Donors include Sainsbury's and Nestle.
+They were just one of the organisations that saw a demand for food packages following the MPs vote against free school meals for children (opens in new tab) during the half-term holidays in 2020.

 How to get food from a food bank

-- If you live in Scotland, search for your local Citizens Advice centre using your postcode.
+- Scotland, search for your local Citizens Advice centre (opens in new tab) using your postcode.